 Facebook starts counting time spent when ranking links in people’s feeds

-Facebook will start counting time spent when considering which third-party links to put in people's mobile feeds and stop showing so many posts from the same pages.
+Facebook will start counting time spent when deciding which links to put in people's mobile feeds and stop showing so many posts from the same pages.

 The more time people spend on Facebook, the more money Facebook stands to make.
 So to make sure people are spending as much time as possible checking out the content in their Facebook feeds, Facebook is going to make time an even more important factor when deciding what links to put in people’s feeds.
 And it’s freshening up those feeds so that they don’t always show posts from the same old pages and start boring people.